songjiang0909/Causal-Inference-on-Networked-Data/README.md

 The original data are from [this repo](https://github.com/rguo12/network-deconfounder-wsdm20), kudos for the authors!

-Due to the size limit, we put 1) data simulation code, 2) the original data and 3) the simulated data in [google drive](https://drive.google.com/drive/folders/1jHjebKNSu-Kdrr-HKj73hkdpMj-1DS7-?usp=sharing).
+Due to the size limit, we put 1) data simulation code 2) the original data and 3) the simulated data in [google drive](https://drive.google.com/drive/folders/1jHjebKNSu-Kdrr-HKj73hkdpMj-1DS7-?usp=sharing).

 How to run?
 -----------------

 * Step0 (data):
+	* `mkdir data` under the root folder.
-	* Download the simulated data .
+	* Download the simulated data and put them under the `data` folder.

 * Step1 (run):
 	* `cd ./src`